reach-sh/reach-lang/docs/src/quickstart/index.md

 ::: note

-When the installation is finished a terminal called `Ubuntu` should open on your screen.
-It will request you to setup a user and password, make sure you don't skip this step
+When the installation is finished, a terminal called `Ubuntu` should open on your screen.
+It will request that you setup a user and password.
+Make sure you don't skip this step.
 :::